Are you a landlord or tenant of a commercial lease?

 Termination of a Commercial Letting Agreement

-The most common ways to terminate or end a commercial ease are
+The most common ways to terminate or end a commercial lease are

 1) Notice to quit